Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: Introduction

 Investigations into the dynamical and gravitational instabilities associated with oscillating scalar fields have also played a crucial role in assessing their cosmological viability.
-A detailed analysis by \cite{Johnson:2008se} demonstrated that scalar fields with a negative equation-of-state parameter possess a large-scale dynamical instability for the growth of perturbations.
+A detailed analysis in Ref.~\cite{Johnson:2008se} demonstrated that scalar fields with a negative equation-of-state parameter possess a large-scale dynamical instability for the growth of perturbations.
 This instability does not occur when the scalar field exhibits a vanishing equation-of-state parameter, making such configurations unsuitable for explaining cosmic acceleration but remaining viable as dark-matter candidates.
 The growth of cosmological perturbations in scalar field dark matter models has been further examined in works like \cite{Alcubierre:2015ipa, Marsh:2010wq}, confirming their relevance for structure formation scenarios.
-Furthermore, extensive numerical comparisons with the standard cold dark matter (CDM) paradigm, such as those in \cite{Torres:2014bpa}, have shown that scalar field and CDM perturbations evolve nearly identically in the linear regime.
+Furthermore, extensive numerical comparisons with the standard cold dark matter paradigm, such as those in \cite{Torres:2014bpa}, have shown that scalar field and CDM perturbations evolve nearly identically in the linear regime.
 The primary difference lies in the presence of a characteristic cutoff in the power spectrum of the density perturbation, introduced by the scalar field dynamics.
-To improve the accuracy of these models, additional efforts have been made to refine the effective fluid approximation for coherently oscillating scalar field dark matter \cite{Passaglia:2022bcr}, thereby enhancing their consistency with observational data.
+To improve the accuracy of these models, additional effort has yielded the effective fluid approximation for coherently oscillating scalar field dark matter \cite{Passaglia:2022bcr}, thereby enhancing their consistency with observational data.